 The problem in this case, however, is that there is nothing in the record to indicate that the defendant's waiver of his plea of not guilty by reason of mental disease or defect had been a knowing decision.
-Never once at the plea hearing had counsel ever advised the Court that they had informed the defendant of his choice to plead guilty to the crimes and still request a jury trial on that issue..
+Never once at the plea hearing did counsel ever advise the Court that they had informed the defendant of his choice to plead guilty to the crimes and still request a jury trial on the issue of whether he should not be held responsible by reason of mental disease or defect.